Nitra Region: Economy and climate

 The city of Nitra is also the centre of whole region.
 The region—which is the warmest in Slovakia—reaches a high production of wheat, rye and vegetables.
 Significant industries are: the food industry, with breweries in Topoľčany, Nitra and Hurbanovo, are machinery (fridges in Zlaté Moravce, shipyards in Komárno) and energy (Mochovce Nuclear Power Plant).

 Politics

 Current governor of Banská Bystrica region is Milan Belica (Smer-SD).
 He won with 34,1 %.
 In election 2017 was elected also regional parliament:

+Nitra Region is known to be a strong hold of Hungarian Parties such as SMK/MKP.

 2017 elections

 In governor's elections won Milan Belica (Smer–SD) over many another candidates.